 The next step will be to implement the policies and processes to ensure you meet the requirements of the new legislation.

 It is here that Apomatix can help.
 We have built a software product to aid organizations who need to comply with the CCPA.
 Launching in November 2019, our automated solution will guide you through the specific requirements and provide you with targeted advice on how to implement the necessary controls.
-For the latest information, please subscribe to our mailing list.
+For the latest information, please speak to our Head of Operations.